Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 <a name="create-the-bootable-media"></a>

-## 2. Create the Bootable Media
+## 2. Create the bootable media

-Cray Site Init will create the bootable LiveCD.
-Before creating the media, identify which device will be used for it.
+Before creating the the bootable LiveCD, identify which device will be used for it.

 1. Identify the USB device.